Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Torsors over A1 and completion of the proof of Theorem

 The goal of this section is to prove Theorem~\ref{th:A1} and to complete the proof of Theorem~\ref{th:Main2}.

+Let $G$ be a semisimple group scheme over a field $k$.
+Let $\phi\colon G^{\,\sc}\to G$ be the simply-connected central cover.
 Recall the notion of a topologically trivial torsor~\cite[Def.~2.1]{FedorovGrSerreNonSC}.

+\begin{definition} A Zariski locally trivial $G$-torsor $E$ over the projective line $\P^1_k$, where $k$ is a field, is called \emph{topologically trivial\/} if there is a Zariski locally trivial $G^{\,\sc}$-torsor $E^{\sc}$ over $\P^1_k$ such that $\phi_*E^{\sc}\simeq E$. \end{definition}

 Recall that a semisimple group scheme of adjoint type can be written as the product of Weil restrictions of simple group schemes along finite connected \'etale covers (see~\cite[exp.~XXIV, prop.~5.10]{SGA3-3}).
 We start with the following theorem.

 \begin{theorem} Let $U$ be a connected affine semilocal scheme.
 Let $\bG$ be a~reductive group scheme over~$U$ with center $\bZ$; write